 Prairie Trail North

-This unpaved section runs between the Village of McHenry northbound thru Richmond and westbound along the Hebron Trail.
+This unpaved section runs between the Village of McHenry northbound through Richmond and westbound along the Hebron Trail.
 The trail is shared by horseback riders in warmer months and snowmobilers during the winter.

 Site users can intersect the trail at numerous points as well as park and ride from Hillside Road Lot, at Peterson Park in McHenry, or at Glacial Park Harts Road Parking Lot in Ringwood (address below).